The Social Stigma of Tuberculosis

 Despite its status as a dirty, immoral sickness, every family was touched by tuberculosis — from the poorest to the wealthiest.
 In the late 1800s tuberculosis was still at the epidemic level that had characterized the disease for hundreds of years, and modern medicine had no hope to offer sufferers.
 A diagnosis of tuberculosis was, in effect, a sentence to a painful death, comparable to that of AIDS in our more recent history.

-Although German physician Robert Koch discovered the cause of tuberculosis in 1882, the stigma of immorality and uncleanliness lingered the sixty long years until a cure was found.
+Although German physician Robert Koch discovered the cause of tuberculosis in 1882, the social stigma of immorality and uncleanliness lingered the sixty long years until a cure was found.
 For that duration, people searched relentlessly for new ways to treat and prevent tuberculosis.

 View the Exhibit Brochure: